noobstarr/Launcher/README.md

 # Launcher
 This is used to play Miscellania PS.
-You the game and cache automatically updates so you never need to do anything but click play :D
+The game and cache automatically updates so you never need to do anything but click play :D